spryker/spryker-docs/_includes/pbc/all/install-features/202212.0/install-the-customer-account-management-agent-assist-feature.md

+This document describes how to integrate the Customer Account Management + Agent Assist feature into a Spryker project.

+## Install feature core

 Follow the steps below to install the Customer Account Management + Agent Assist feature core.

-## Prerequisites
+### Prerequisites

 To start the feature integration, overview and install the necessary features: